AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 Use of Field Training Prep unique military decorum rules only during LLAB hours.

 Cadets in a relationship will not serve in the same chain of command.
-Cadet relationships must not detract from the order and discipline of the Cadet Wing.
+Cadet relationships must not detract from the order and discipline of the Cadet Squadron.

 POC cadets will use a system that mirrors the Active-Duty disciplinary process to address poor performance, behavior, and attitudes failing to meet military retention standards.

 **First occurrence.** The cadet’s immediate supervisor will be responsible for having a "lights dimmed” counseling session to ensure the cadet understands their behavior, the policy, and expectations.

-**Second occurrence.** The cadet will have formal counseling with both their immediate supervisor and group commander (trainer/senior trainer in the case of a GMC cadet) to discuss a plan of action moving forward.
+**Second occurrence.** The cadet will have formal counseling with both their immediate supervisor and CSQ/DO (trainer/senior trainer in the case of a GMC cadet) to discuss a plan of action moving forward.

-**Third occurrence.** The cadet will have formal counseling with the CW/CC/CV.
+**Third occurrence.** The cadet will have formal counseling with the CSQ/CC.

 **Further occurrences.** If required, escalate the matter to the OFC.